Some of the links on our site are affiliate links. If you click on a link and make a purchase, we may earn a small commission.

 Take a few minutes to be grateful for ALL of your students today.
 Be grateful that YOU CAN MAKE A DIFFERENCE in their lives.

-P.S.
-If you have been following all of my Teacher Burnout Holiday Tips, you know that you should have been done with all school work yesterday.
-Today is about remembering how you really do make a difference and strengthening yourself for the semester to come.
+Today is about remembering how you really do make a difference and strengthening and mentally preparing yourself for the semester to come.

-P.S.S.
-If you aren’t done, dig in and “git ‘er done.”
-You are still on duty tomorrow and a lot of impressionable young people are counting on you.
+Lay out your clothes and make your lunch.
+You are back on duty tomorrow and a lot of impressionable young people are counting on you.